dujanhung/json-validator/doc.md

 marks this JSON entry as required.

 >[!CAUTION]
->if you remove such entries, the script would throw an error.
+>if you remove such entries, the script would reject.

 ___